jkenlooper/puzzle-massive/divulger/README.md

 # Divulger for Puzzle Massive

+_No longer being used at the moment._

+---

 The puzzle-massive-divulger.service should be placed in /etc/systemd/system/ in order to function.
 Note that this is commonly done by the install script.

 ```